 - What role do public policies such as parental leave and high-quality public childcare play in supporting parents and workers and facilitating the dual-earner/dual-career model that scholars and policy makers increasingly view as the most viable model for the twenty-first century?

 - How do changes in the welfare state affect the well-being of men and women?

-The planned activities include holding workshops for undergraduate thesis writers interested in issues of gender inequality; sponsoring workshops on research projects spearheaded by graduate students; and organizing workshops featuring the Initiative's own faculty as well as outside speakers.
+Activities include holding workshops for undergraduate thesis writers interested in issues of gender inequality; sponsoring workshops on research projects spearheaded by graduate students; and organizing workshops featuring the initiative's own faculty as well as outside speakers.